 Write It Out!

 Journaling can be a great outlet to dig deeper into how you are feeling, grab your notebook or a cute little journal (these Ecojot Journals are simple stunners) and let it all out.
 Start with a simple daily writing prompt: “How do I feel?” is a great example.
 Be completely honest with yourself, no judgment – just pour your heart out, if that’s what you feel.
-Another great way to clear your mind by journaling is to write down everything on your mind – it really doesn’t matter if it makes sense or not, what matters is that you clear your mind of any thoughts you may have.
-You could write a gratitude list, practicing gratitude is an act of self-care in that it shifts your mindset from worry to abundance.
-Instead of worrying or stressing out over what your life is lacking, you’ll find yourself feeling more blessed and thankful for all that you have.
+Another great way to clear your mind, by journaling is to write down everything on your mind.
+It really doesn’t matter if it makes sense or not.
+What matters is that you clear your mind of any thoughts you may have.
+You could write a gratitude list, practicing gratitude is an act of self-care.
+It shifts your mindset from worry to abundance.
+Instead of worrying over what your life is lacking, similarly, you’ll find yourself feeling more blessed and thankful for all that you have.

 Self Love Soak Up

-A Self Love Bath Ritual encourages you to bring the focus back to cultivating the self-care and self-love we want to inject into everyday life.
+A Self Love Bath Ritual encourages you to bring the focus back to cultivating the self-care and self-love.
 Fill your tub with as warm of water you can handle.
 Add some relaxing Himalayan Crystal Bath Salt, light a few aromatherapy candles (Salt Spring Island Candle Co Sitka will make you feel like you’re in a rainforest) and listen to some relaxing sounds.
 One of the most pleasurable tools for supporting your body in its natural detoxification process is weekly or daily therapy with salt and water.
 Soaking in salts or scrubbing down with them feels fabulous.
 Plus it draws toxins out of the body and lets important minerals soak in.

 Indulge, relax, and enjoy… Happy Holidays!

 When it comes right down to it, self-care starts with self-awareness.
-Even if your logical brain knows self-care is important, deep down it can be really hard to devote time to taking care of ourselves without feeling guilty, over the holiday season especially.
+Even if your logical brain knows self-care is important, deep down it can be really hard to devote time, without feeling guilty.
 Practice telling yourself that self-care is just as important as anything else on your to-do list, if not more so!